IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** No data acquisition required.

 **Notes of caution:** Using more simulations leads to better-constrained results but requires greater run time.
-For high-consequence scenarios that are meant to inform decision-making, we recommend using 10+ simulations for each scenario modeled.A minimum of two simulations is required to compare a set of different LDAR programs.
+For high-consequence scenarios that are meant to inform decision-making, we recommend using 10+ simulations for each scenario modeled.
+A minimum of two simulations is required to compare a set of different LDAR programs.

 ## print\_from\_simulations